– Roger Caras

 Susan Sloan September 10, 2025

-Carrying extra weight harms your dog’s health.
-It increases strain on joints, heart, and metabolism.
-A steady, step-by-step weight loss plan for overweight dogs can help your dog lose weight safely.
-This guide explains calories, portions, treats, and exercise with simple steps.
-It also shows how to track progress and avoid plateaus.
+Carrying extra weight can harm your dog’s health.
+It adds strain to joints, heart, breathing, and metabolism.
+A steady weight loss plan for overweight dogs can help your dog lose weight safely.

 Start with a simple body check.
-Place your hands over the ribcage.
-You should feel ribs without pushing hard.
-Next, look from above.
-There should be a visible waist behind the ribs.
-Finally, view from the side.
-A healthy dog usually shows a belly tuck.
+Place your hands over your dog’s ribcage.
+You should feel ribs without pressing hard.

-• Ribs are hidden under fat.
+• Ribs are difficult to feel under fat.

 • No waist is visible from above.

-• Belly hangs low with no tuck.
+• The belly hangs low with no tuck.

-Some health problems cause weight gain.
-Common examples include low thyroid function, arthritis pain, and fluid buildup.
-A veterinary exam rules these out.
-It also provides a safe goal weight and a calorie target.
-Your veterinarian may suggest bloodwork or specific food changes before beginning the plan.
+A veterinary exam helps rule out those problems.
+It also gives you a safe goal weight and calorie target.
+Your veterinarian may suggest bloodwork or specific food changes.

 1. Convert ideal weight to kilograms.
 Divide pounds by 2.2.

-2. Compute Resting Energy Requirement (RER): 70 × (ideal kg)0.75.
+2. Compute Resting Energy Requirement: 70 × ideal kg0.75.

-3. Set daily calories at 0.8–1.0 × RER.
+3. Set daily calories at 0.8 to 1.0 × RER.

-Example calculation
+Example Calculation

-Step 2: choose the right food
+Step 2: Choose the Right Food

 • Pick “weight management” or “light” formulas.

-Portion example
+Portion Example

-1. Daily goal is 416 kcal.
+1. Daily goal is 416 calories.

-2. Kibble has 320 kcal per cup.
+2. Kibble has 320 calories per cup.

-3. 416 ÷ 320 = 1.3 cups per day.
+3. 416 ÷ 320 = 1.3 cups daily.

-4. Split into two meals of 0.65 cup each.
+4. Split that amount into two meals.

 Routine makes dieting easier.
 Feed at the same times daily.
 Remove uneaten food after 20 minutes.
-Two meals suit most dogs.
-However, three smaller meals can help reduce hunger in some dogs.

 • Feed in a quiet area to reduce stress.

-• Use slow feeders for gulpers.
+• Use slow feeders for fast eaters.

 • Avoid grazing or free-feeding methods.